pauloandresoares/english-interview/initial-interview-2.md

 **Answer:**
 "I handle conflicts within a team by addressing them openly and respectfully.
 I listen to each person's perspective and try to understand the root cause of the conflict.
 I then facilitate a discussion to find common ground and work towards a solution that satisfies everyone.
 By promoting open communication and focusing on the team's goals, I help resolve conflicts and maintain a positive working environment."

+## 26. How do you assess software's quality?
+**Answer:**
+"I assess software quality by focusing on several key areas.
+First, I check the code's clarity and organization, ensuring it is easy to read and maintain.
+Using methodologies like TDD (Test-Driven Development) can help guide the development process by providing a clear framework for creating clean and efficient code.
+I also run unit tests and integration tests to catch bugs and errors.
+Additionally, I evaluate the software's performance, including its speed and responsiveness.
+User feedback is also important to ensure the software meets their needs.
+Finally, I review the documentation to make sure it's clear and complete.
+By focusing on these aspects, I can help ensure the software is high quality and reliable."

+## 27. How do you ensure your code is maintainable?
+**Answer:**
+"I ensure my code is maintainable by following best practices like writing clear and consistent code, using meaningful variable names, and adding comments where necessary.
+I also keep the code modular, breaking it into small, manageable functions or classes.
+Regular code reviews with the team help catch issues early and maintain a high standard."

+## 28. How do you handle performance optimization in software development?
+**Answer:**
+"I handle performance optimization by first profiling the software to identify bottlenecks.
+I then focus on optimizing the most critical parts, like database queries or algorithm efficiency.
+Additionally, I use caching, optimize data structures, and minimize resource-intensive operations to improve overall performance."

+## 29. Can you briefly explain Agile methodologies and your experience with Scrum and Kanban?
+**Answer:**
+"I've worked with Scrum for many years; it's a great methodology that has helped me achieve excellent results.
+Scrum's structured approach, with its sprints and regular meetings, is effective for managing complex projects.
+However, over the years, I've specialized in Kanban and have grown to appreciate its versatility.
+Kanban's visual workflow and flexibility allow for continuous delivery and better handling of changing priorities.
+It also incorporates the concept of Kaizen, or continuous improvement, which helps in consistently enhancing processes and workflows.
+This approach has been particularly useful in projects where requirements frequently evolve, and we need to adapt quickly."

+## 30. How do you approach cloud computing, DevOps, and Kubernetes in your work?
+**Answer:**
+"I use cloud computing for scalable and efficient resource management.
+In my work with DevOps, I focus on automating deployment, testing, and monitoring processes to ensure fast and reliable delivery.
+I have a good experience with Docker and Kubernetes, primarily in on-premises environments, where I've managed containerized applications, allowing for easy scaling and maintenance.
+Recently, I've been dedicating time to learning more about cloud services like AWS, Azure, and others, to broaden my knowledge and capabilities in cloud environments."

 # Vocabulary

 ### General Terms